 The letting agents I spoke to at the time recommended that I don’t accept anyone on DSS as it was very risky, they had a bad reputation, couldn’t be trusted.
 The list of reasons cited was endless.
 It turns out my experience was not a one-off either.
 1 in 5 of all landlords with a ‘no DSS’ policy say it is because of letting agent advice.

-However – if I had turned down anyone on the grounds of them receiving housing benefit, I could have had legal action brought against me and been ordered to pay thousands of pounds in compensation.
-Emma and Amanda are two housing benefit claimants who recently brought legal cases against the landlords and letting agents that refused them a place to live on these grounds.
+However, if I had turned down anyone on the grounds of them receiving housing benefit, I could have had legal action brought against me and been ordered to pay thousands of pounds in compensation.
+Rosie, Emma, Amanda, Jelena, Hayley and Jane are all housing benefit claimants who recently brought legal cases against the landlords and letting agents that refused them a place to live on these grounds.

 For my current tenant, I ignored the advice of my agents; she’s reliant on housing and other benefits and it’s been the longest, most secure tenancy I’ve had.
 Given the advice I’d been given by letting agents, it felt like a risk, but I thought it couldn’t be worse than anything I had experienced already.

-Now, 3 years later, I could not be more grateful to her as a tenant.
+Now, three years later, I could not be more grateful to her as a tenant.
 She looks after the house and has truly made it her home.
-Things happen from time to time as they always do but nothing that we can’t manage together.
+Things happen from time to time as they always do, but nothing that we can’t manage together.

 The thought that things could have turned out very differently and that, if I had turned down a potential tenant on the grounds that they receive housing benefit, I could now be facing a bill for thousands of pounds is really concerning.

-How to avoid being fined £1,000s for discrimination:
+How to avoid being taken to court for discrimination:

 The two steps you need to take are: